Visiting a new church can be intimidating: What should I wear? Where do I park? Where do my kids go?

 What is a service like?

 Our Sunday morning services typically begin with a welcome and announcements, after which we will sing a song and have scripture reading before the pastor brings the message.
-After the message, we will worship in song, followed by a time of response to the message.
+We will worship through the giving of our tithes during the opening worship songs.
+After the message, we may again worship with another song or we may close with the doxology and benediction.
 This will look different each week, and once a month our worshipful response will be to partake in the Lord’s supper.
-After our response time, we will worship through the giving of our tithes and offerings and close the service by singing the doxology and receive a benediction.
-We would invite you to join us following the service for soup and sandwiches at the family table – a time for us to gather around and share food, life, and conversation together.

 Can I listen to a message that I missed?